Booking hacks for hotels and flights became really popular, but booking hacks for hostels? Booking hostels has become more and more complex over time.

 - Can be overwhelming with all hostels to choose from

-Our verdict: Hostelworld.com is useful and reliable.
+Our verdict: Hostelworld.com is super useful and reliable.
 No wonder so many travelers use it.

-Our verdict: No really need to use Hostelbookers, sorry.
+Our verdict: No real need to use Hostelbookers, sorry.

 The giant of the industry also lists hostels.
 When using Booking.com for your hostel bookings, it is recommended to use the left sidebar with the filters.
 Filter by “hostels” and then “ratings better than 8 stars”.

 This basic setup will give you a selection of budget accommodations, hence, hostels to choose from.

 What we like more on Booking.com is their reviews.
 The users of Booking.com are usually older while the hostelworld user is younger, generally speaking.

 Meaning, when you are looking for hostels for adults, Booking.com might be the better place to compare ratings.